 The WordPress topic I’m interested in isn’t being covered at this WordCamp.
 What can I do?

-WordPress is a big topic, and it’s hard to cover everything in one WordCamp.
+It’s hard to cover everything about WordPress in one WordCamp.
 You can ask any WordPress question of our experts at the Happiness Bar.
-Another great resource for you will be WordPress TV where presentations from past WordCamps around the world are posted.
+Another great resource is WordPress TV where presentations from past WordCamps around the world are posted.